southwick-associates/sadash/README.md

 #### Dashboard Metrics

-The code is a bit more involved than running license history (see template code in 3-dashboard-results).
+Producing dashboard metrics is a bit more involved than running license history (see template code in 3-dashboard-results).
 An example workflow for one permission-quarter is included below.

 ``` r
 # MO full-year hunting dashboard